 New SGF Financial Program to Afford Egg Freezing

 Due to the increasing demand from women who realize age’s impact on their biological clock, Shady Grove Fertility created a discounted financial program that brings egg freezing to preserve future fertility within reach for more women.
 The newest program provides women with yet another option to reach their future family building goals.
-The newest option for egg freezing candidates is a discount financial program that offers cycle one with long-term (5 years) storage included for as low as $195/month depending on credit and length of term, plus a partial refund on storage for women who choose to thaw/use their eggs early.
+The newest option for egg freezing candidates is a discount financial program that offers cycles as low as $200/month depending on credit and length of term, plus a partial refund on storage for women who choose to thaw/use their eggs early.
 There are no eligibility requirements in order to participate, and the monthly rate is based on credit history and length of term through Fertility Finance.
 For women who choose additional cycles, further discounts apply.

 Additional Aspects to Consider

 It is important to consider that outside lab testing and medications are not included in this cost.
 The cost of medication is determined by the patient’s response to medications which will vary, and can cost a few thousand dollars per cycle.
 Some insurance companies do cover the cost for medications.

 When it comes to egg freezing, there are many unknowns—will it work, how do I know it’s for me, and is it worth the cost?
 An SGF physician would consult with you following your baseline testing (ovarian reserve testing) that measures your current fertility and advise you on the need, timing, and quantity of eggs to freeze based on your desire to have one, two, or three children in the future.